Exhibition Schedule

 Hours

-The Schumacher Gallery will be open Monday - Saturday, 1 - 5 pm during the academic year.
+The Schumacher Gallery will be open Monday - Friday, 12 - 4 pm and Saturday, 1 - 4:30 pm during the academic year.
 We are closed during the summer and on university holidays.

 Directions and Parking